SAMMISolutions/docs/doc_posts/_components/core.md

 - Move Left/Right - repositions the deck
 - Copy Deck - exports the entire deck to your clipboard in JSON format to share with others, can include all deck button images as well
 - Paste Deck - imports the entire deck from your clipboard, must be in JSON format
+- Duplicate Deck - creates a copy of the entire deck inside SAMMI

 ### SAMMI Deck
 {% include image.html w="75" src="lb-streamdeck.png" alt="SAMMI Deck Icon" %}
-Press the button to open your [SAMMI Deck]({{ "streamdeck" | relative_url }}), that allows you to press buttons in your decks.
+- Open SAMMI Deck - Press to open your [SAMMI Deck]({{ "streamdeck" | relative_url }}), that allows you to press buttons in your decks.
+- Get LAN IP (for other devices) - puts your Local Area Network IP address into your clipboard, for you to use the Deck on another device.
+- Android Version - links to the [Google Play Store](https://play.google.com/store/apps/details?id=lioranboard.ca.lioranboard.streamdeck) to download the Android version of the Deck

 ### Bridge
 {% include image.html w="auto" src="transmitter_lb.png" alt="Bridge settings" %}
 - Select a Bridge - allows you to select your default Bridge file where all your extensions will be installed/uninstalled from
+- Open in a browser - opens your default Bridge in a browser
+- Reveal in File Explorer - opens your Bridge file's location in File Explorer
+- Copy Full Path - places the file path to the Bridge in your clipboard
 - Install an Extension - installs an extension from .lb2 file to your default Bridge file
 - Uninstall an Extension - uninstalls a selected extension from your default Bridge file
+- Install all Extensions from folder - installs all extensions in a selected folder to the Bridge at once
 - Reinstall all Extensions - reinstalls all extensions in your default Bridge

-- Open in a browser - opens your default Bridge in a browser
+### Backup
+//{% include image.html w="auto" src="" alt="Backup options" %}
+- Save SAMMI Backup - saves a backup of stuffs
+- Load SAMMI Backup - loads a previously created backup

+### About
+//{% include image.html w="auto" src="" alt="About" %}
+Press to open the About page, with info about the developers, and Patreon supporters

 ### Connection Status Indicators

 {% include image.html w="auto" src="status.png" alt="Connection Status Indicators" %}

 - Main OBS - indicates whether SAMMI Core is connected to your main OBSWS
+- Twitch Pubsub - indicated whether SAMMI Core is connected to Twitch Pubsub for listening to events such as follows, subs, etc.
 - Twitch Chat - indicates whether SAMMI Core is connected to Twitch Chat for listening to and sending new messages
 - Bridge - indicates whether SAMMI Core is connected to Bridge, required for Twitch Alerts and some extensions